 - Remove soil until the bottom portion is 12 inches deep, and make it level.

 3. Direct Downspouts

-Rather than letting water run from the roof, into the downspouts and across the driveway into the storm drain, redirect downspouts toward the rain garden.
+Guide water from gutters and downspouts toward your planting site.
 “You want to purposely direct rainwater into the garden, not just have it capture the rain that falls,” Gross says.

 4. Pick the Right Plants

 When choosing plants for your rain garden design, think about height, texture, colors, and when your plants bloom to create a focal point that’s attractive year-round.
 To help prevent erosion, surround the edges of the rain garden with landscape rocks.